inouejunyalab/Meng_Zhang/annp-gpu-lammps/fe_v2/README.md

 ## This is new GPU implementation for ANNP of Fe, which has a 11% speedup increasing than the previous one.
-You can compile into LAMMPS [1] according to the procedures in "fe" file.
+You can compile this into LAMMPS [1] according to the procedures in "fe" file.

 ## Updating:
 1) removed redundant computation of symmetry functions